DBecker7/QuantQual/QuantQual.md

     - Sentence case for all titles
     - Better resolution neural net plot?
     - Fix the "Error" plot
+    - Plot of the data *before* I start modelling.
 --->

 UWO exists on the traditional territories of: